phenopackets/domain-analysis/docs/domain-entities/individual.rst

 Individual
 ==============================

 This is an individual person in the domain independent of any role in any clinical or research setting.
+It subsumes the patient role.

 **GitHub issue**: `issue 7 <https://github.com/phenopackets/domain-analysis/issues/7>`_